 MQTT (MQ Telemetry Transport) is a lightweight messaging protocol that provides resource-constrained network clients with a simple way to distribute telemetry information.
 The protocol, which uses a publish/subscribe communication pattern, is used for machine-to-machine (M2M) communication and plays an important role in the internet of things (IoT).

-The MQTT protocol is a good choice for wireless networks that experience varying levels of latency due to occasional bandwidth constraints or unreliable connections.
-Should the connection from a subscribing client to a broker get broken, the broker will buffer messages and push them out to the subscriber when it is back online.
-Should the connection from the publishing client to the broker be disconnected without notice, the broker can close the connection and send subscribers a cached message with instructions from the publisher.
+If the connection from a subscribing client to a broker is broken, then the broker will buffer messages and push them out to the subscriber when it is back online.
+If the connection from the publishing client to the broker is disconnected without notice, then the broker can close the connection and send subscribers a cached message with instructions from the publisher.

 History of the MQTT protocol

-MQTT was created by Dr. Andy Stanford-Clark of IBM and Arlen Nipper of Arcom -- now Eurotech -- in 1999 as a cost-effective, reliable way to connect monitoring devices used in the oil and gas industries to remote enterprise servers.
-When challenged with finding a way to push data from pipeline sensors in the desert to off-site SCADA (supervisory control and data acquisition) systems, they decided upon a TCP/IP-based publish/subscribe topology that would be event-driven to keep satellite link transmission costs down.
+MQTT was created by Dr. Andy Stanford-Clark of IBM and Arlen Nipper of Arcom -- now Eurotech -- in 1999.
+MQTT was created as a cost-effective and reliable way to connect monitoring devices used in the oil and gas industries to remote enterprise servers.
+When challenged with finding a way to push data from pipeline sensors in the desert to off-site supervisory control and data acquisition (SCADA) systems, they decided upon a TCP/IP-based publish/subscribe topology that would be event-driven to keep satellite link transmission costs down.

 Although MQTT is still closely associated with IBM, it is now an open protocol that is overseen by the Organization for the Advancement of Structured Information Standards (OASIS).

-Though the name suggests it, MQTT is not part of the original IBM MQ series; however, as of version 7.1, it is available in WebSphere MQ.
-MQTT was previously known as the SCADA protocol, MQ Integrator SCADA Device Protocol (MQIsdp) and WebSphere MQTT (WMQTT), although all of these variations have fallen out of use.
+Though the name suggests it, MQTT is not part of the original IBM MQSeries; however, as of version 7.1, it is available in WebSphere MQ.
+MQTT was previously known as the SCADA protocol, MQ Integrator SCADA Device Protocol (MQIsdp) and WebSphere MQTT (WMQTT), although all these variations have fallen out of use.